Gervig/DSA-Exam-Project/README.md

 ## Running it locally
 To run the application locally follow these steps:

-1) Clone the repository to your device from Github
+1) Clone the repository to your device from Github.
-2) Open the project in Visual Studio Code
+2) Open the project in Visual Studio Code.
-3) Download the Live Server extension for Visual Code
+3) Download the Live Server extension for Visual Code.
-4) In the bottom right corner of Visual Studio code, click "Go Live"
+4) In the bottom right corner of Visual Studio code, click "Go Live".
-5) Your default browser will now open a locally hosted version of the application
+5) Your default browser will now open a locally hosted version of the application.